aidan-parkinson/corporation-sole/README.md

     Abbreviation: COP
   },
-  Commonwealth Cost of Carbon: Calculated through dividing financial expenditure on anthropogenic enforcement by anthropogenic greenhouse gas emissions for a consistent time-period, Commonwealth Real Estate Performance: Calculated through dividing the product of Real Estate Performance Numerators and the total financial real estate service charge for a consistent time-period, Real Estate Performance Numerators: {
+  Commonwealth Cost of Carbon: Calculated through dividing financial expenditure on anthropogenic enforcement by anthropogenic greenhouse gas emissions for a consistent time-period, Commonwealth Real Estate Performance: Calculated through dividing the product of Real Estate Performance Numerators and real estate service charge for a consistent time-period, Real Estate Performance Numerators: {
     Anthropogenic greenhouse gas emissions of real estate service from source to end-use, Commonwealth Cost of Carbon